gosu/releasy/README.md

 ReleasePackager
 ================

 ReleasePackager automates the release of Ruby applications.
-It generates a number of Rake tasks for the application
+It generates a number of Rake tasks for use when there is a need to release a new version of the application.

 Project
 -------